 The explorer is the second stage of character development when the adolescent child breaks away from the mother.
 It’s not simply that you crave adventure.
 You are in search of your independence, your identity.
 You need the explorer to break away from the unconscious grip of the Father and Mother complexes.
 Teenagers that rebel against their parents are developing their explorer archetype.

-In my opinion, the explorer corresponds with Jung’s Hero archetype.
+In my opinion, the explorer corresponds with Jung’s Hero archetype that is looking for independence or freedom.
 In myth and literature, the “hero’s journey” is typified by an adventure in which the hero encounters challenges that must be overcome – and thus we draw on the energies of the warrior – another hero archetype.